‘We’re going to take care of you.’ Marine Corps museum offers veterans respite.

 Her dad had been a councilman for the Vietnamese city of Hue, and communist adversaries had put him on a list to be shot.
 She was hurt and hiding with her family as a little girl when Marines found them and got her care.

-In one of the museum’s realistic displays, a child roughly her age at the time was shown injured in the very same place.
+In one of the museum’s realistic displays, a child roughly her age at the time was shown injured in the same spot on the body.

 “I wish we would have had a respite room at the time,” Mr. Vickers adds.
 “I would’ve said, ‘Hey, come on.
 Let’s take a moment.’
 It was extremely emotional for her.”

 Often veteran visitors are inspired to share stories that they've never shared before.
-When this happens it helps, he adds, to have a quiet place where they can go and talk and families can record the stories for posterity.
+When this happens, it helps, Mr. Vickers adds, to have a quiet place where they can go and talk and families can record the stories for posterity.

 “You’re in the business of capturing – of bringing forth – memories,” Martha Corvea, clinical research director with Mr. Murray’s Liberty Organization, tells the museum staff.